Skip to main content

 Authority 480 Herbicide

-Authority 480 herbicide – Consistent, pre-emergent extended Group 14 activity to control Group 2, 4 and 9 resistant kochia, redroot pigweed, lamb’s-quarters, cleavers*, wild buckwheat and more.
-Apply pre-seed or up to three days after seeding peas, soybeans, flax and other crops.
-Now registered for control of kochia in spring and durum wheat.
+Consistent, pre-emergent extended Group 14 activity to control kochia, redroot pigweed, lamb’s-quarters, cleavers*, wild buckwheat and more.
+Apply pre-seed or up to three days after seeding field peas, soybeans, flax and other crops.
+Registered for control of kochia in spring and durum wheat.

 Command 360 Herbicide

-Command® 360 ME herbicide –This is the one for canola that is overrun with cleavers.
-With or without glyphosate, when you apply Command 360 ME herbicide pre-seed, its powerful Group 13 mode of action goes to work, controlling flushing cleavers and suppresses chickweed so you can take back command of your fields, while fighting resistance at the same time.
+When you apply Command® 360 ME herbicide pre-seed— with or without glyphosate — its powerful Group 13 mode of action goes to work, controlling flushing cleavers and suppresses chickweed so you can take back command of your fields, while fighting resistance at the same time.

 Complete Solution